Communication: Key to Success

 If you want all this information in an easy to download or print format CLICK HERE.
 It’s free and you can choose to get the Compass, our homeschool newsletter, each week in your inbox for more special offers and homeschool encouragement!

 At True North Homeschool Academy we appreciate and honor our Military men and women with 10% off of every program and service that we provide.
+Is your Home School High Schooler Considering Military Service?
+We have classes specially geared towards their success!
+Check out Strategy: War and Peace along with Politics, Philosophy and Economics!

 Please contact us for more information about your discount and thank you for your service!